Dear Kern County Resident,

 Second, we will create an economic environment that grows jobs and opportunities for people who work here.
 We’ll see out-of-county investment money coming in to support local business, new industries rise, and jobs that people can be proud of.
 As a former President once said, “A good job is the best social program.”
 I won’t delegate efforts to pitch our community to businesses around the state.
 I’m a worker and I’ll put in the work myself.
 I’ll streamline the path to success for homegrown businesses.
 Our agricultural and oil businesses are some of the best in the world and are of a vital national interest, too.
 We should be proud of them, and when I’m elected, I’ll be a fierce advocate for every farmer and every one working in the oil patch.
 But, I’ll also be a champion for our small businesses, too, and every single taxpayer.

 Third, I’ll bring integrity back to politics.
 I cringe when I hear elected officials tell us that they have to vote on a bill or ordinance before reading it.
 I won’t do that.
-In fact, I’ll sign an affidavit under oath stating that I’ve read each item I’ll vote on or I won’t vote on it.
-And, I’ll challenge my colleagues to do the same.
+And, I’ll challenge my colleagues to also refuse to vote unless they have read and researched first.
 We might not have a fix immediately, but my office will answer every single telephone call within 48 hours.
 I’m excited about the changes we can bring in terms of transparency and making government accountable to residents, again.

 I’m Brian Smith and I respectfully ask for your vote to serve as your Kern County Supervisor on the June 7th ballot.